HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/download-and-install.markdown

 ## Installing on Linux

 If you have installed a HandBrake package from your distribution or other third-party package repository, please remove it before proceeding.
 See the section, *Warning about broken third-party builds* on [Where to get HandBrake](where-to-get-handbrake.html) for more information.

-### Ubuntu PPAs

-The following instructions are for Ubuntu.
-They may also work on other `deb`-compatible distributions.
-For other Linux, please compile from the [official source code](https://github.com/HandBrake/HandBrake).

-From the command line, add the [official releases PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-releases) to your system.

-    sudo add-apt-repository ppa:stebbins/handbrake-releases
-    sudo apt-get update

-If you prefer HandBrake's nightly builds, add the [official git-snapshots PPA](https://launchpad.net/~stebbins/+archive/ubuntu/handbrake-git-snapshots).

-    sudo add-apt-repository ppa:stebbins/handbrake-git-snapshots
-    sudo apt-get update

-Install HandBrake.

-    sudo apt-get install handbrake-cli handbrake-gtk

-Run `HandBrakeCLI` to use HandBrake on the command line.

-Run `ghb` to launch HandBrake's graphical user interface.
-You may wish to right-click on the icon and select "Lock to Launcher" for easy access in the future.

 ### Flatpak bundles